-For RY 2024, the data for CY 2022 (performance period) will be run using version 39 of the APR grouper.
-The base period for assessing hospital improvement will be maintained as 2018, and 2018 will be used to calculate the 65th percentile for attainment (with improvement target added).
-However, CY 2021 will be
+For RY 2025, the data for CY 2023 (performance period) will be run using version 40 of the APR grouper.
+The base period for assessing hospital improvement will be maintained as 2018 but under the updated version 40 grouper, and 2018 will be used to calculate the 65th percentile for attainment (with improvement target added).
+However, CY 2021 will be used to calculate the normative values for determining the hospital expected readmissions, as this period will consider the impact of COVID-19.